 I could probably open like a Pinterest management agency and I could hire people to work for me full time on clients accounts but it’s just not my thing.
 I don’t like scaling through increasing the team so much, hiring people and managing people to work in a remote team is a job in itself and I don’t see myself doing this kind of stuff.

 I found another way to scale my business while still keeping business expenses low and still having a really small team.
-I packaged my Pinterest experience and knowledge into an online course.
+I packaged my experience and knowledge about marketing on Pinterest and all the most recent Pinterest updates into an online course.
 Basically, who works on all the course content and who provides support to students and clients is just yours truly.
 And who helps me create nicely designed landing pages and helps me with post-production of all my videos is my husband.

 Yes, really, we are a very small team.
 And this month the course generated $26,870.

 Of course, Black Friday contributed to this – I was selling the course with a big discount and a lot of people were waiting for Black Friday ready with their credit cards to buy things on a sale.

 Actually, I think this year a lot more people realized the advantages of online education and it’s a great opportunity for everyone who’s been teaching anything in the offline world, to switch to online courses.
 And in general, a lot of people have some kind of knowledge – either professional skills or even something related to their hobbies – which could be packaged in an online course.

 Not so long ago, I convinced my husband to create his own online course.
 He has been working for over a decade in the area of 3D art and architectural visualization.
 So he started with 0 email subscribers on his list and in the first month selling his course at the early-bird price of just $47, he made over $1200 with his course.
 He’s been consistently making on average $5000 with his course at the price point of about $100 and last month with the Black Friday sale, he managed to hit $10,000 in course sales.